-From the Director of the Korea Studies Program
+From the Director of the Center for Korea Studies

 The University of Washington maintains one of the oldest programs in the United States providing undergraduate and graduate training in Korean studies in a variety of disciplines.
 Founded in 1968 by Dr. Jim Palais, the Korea Studies program offers courses in Korean language, literature, history, social organization, and politics.
 Established in 1944 by Harold Sunoo, the language program currently consists of three years of modern language and advanced reading.
 The history courses cover the full range of the Korean experience, from the origins of the Korean people in the archaeological record to contemporary times.
 Undergraduate and graduate courses on Korean history and society cover the period under Japanese colonial rule in the first half of the twentieth century, the liberation of Korea after 1945, the Korean War, and the political, economic, social, and cultural development of both South Korea and North Korea.
 Graduate seminars provide opportunities for research in Korean and other non-Western languages on a variety of topics in the political, social, economic, and intellectual history of the country.
 Regular course offerings are supplemented by visiting faculty from political science, economics and economic development, law, folklore, and literature.
 The objective of the program is to provide students at the BA and MA degree levels with a broad background for use in a variety of professions.